AvolitesLtd/TitanManual/websitev2/versioned_docs/version-14.0/controlling-fixtures/changing-fixture-attributes.md

 fan of light beams spread evenly across the stage, or you may want 3 groups of separately fanned light beams.

-By holding down \<Fan\> you can select:
+By holding down <Keys.HardKey>Fan</Keys.HardKey> you can select:

--   \[Ignore Groups\] All fixtures are fanned as one large group
+-   <Keys.SoftKey>Ignore Groups</Keys.SoftKey> All fixtures are fanned as one large group

--   \[Fan Group as Fixture\] All fixtures in a group take on the same value.
+-   <Keys.SoftKey>Fan Group as Fixture</Keys.SoftKey> All fixtures in a group take on the same value.

--   \[Fan Within Group\] Fan runs across individual fixtures in each group.
+-   <Keys.SoftKey>Fan Within Group</Keys.SoftKey> Fan runs across individual fixtures in each group.

-Holding down \<Fan\> also allows you to select the Curve used for the fan.
+Holding down <Keys.HardKey>Fan</Keys.HardKey> also allows you to select the Curve used for the fan.
 The different curves allow you to obtain different fan effects.

 Fan mode needs to be used on at least 4 fixtures to give good effects.
 If you have an odd number of fixtures, the central fixture will not change in fan mode.

-Press \<Fan\> again to leave Fan mode.
+Press <Keys.HardKey>Fan</Keys.HardKey> again to leave Fan mode.
 Any effects you have set will remain in the programmer.

 > It's all too easy to accidentally leave Fan mode turned on and be very confused about why the wheels aren't working properly, so turn it off as soon as you have completed the effect.
 To avoid this there is a [User Setting](../system-settings/user-settings.md) 'Press and hold Fan'.
-If enabled, you have to hold down \<Fan\> to enable Fan mode.
+If enabled, you have to hold down <Keys.HardKey>Fan</Keys.HardKey> to enable Fan mode.

 ### Fan Curves

 You can select different curves to use when in Fan mode.
 Hold down
-\<Fan\> and select \[Curve\], the options are:
+<Keys.HardKey>Fan</Keys.HardKey> and select <Keys.SoftKey>Curve</Keys.SoftKey>, the options are:

 -   Line: Traditional fan, the first and last selected fixture are affected equally in opposite directions, the midpoint remains